Emiliano García-Page

-Emiliano García-Page Sánchez (born 11 June 1968) is a Spanish politician from the Spanish Socialist Workers' Party who is the President of Castile-La Mancha since 2015.
+Emiliano García-Page Sánchez (born 11 June 1968) is a Spanish politician from the Spanish Socialist Workers' Party who has been the President of Castile-La Mancha since 2015.

+Life

+Emiliano was born on 11 June 1968 in Toledo, Spain.
+He currently has 2 children.

+Career

 García-Page was the Mayor of Toledo from 2007 to 2015; after the 2015 city council election, he was succeeded in the position by Milagros Tolón.